mcsee/Software-Design-Articles/Articles/Opinion/(Most) Programmers are losing our jobs very soon/readme.md

 ![(Most) Programmers are losing our jobs very soon]((Most)%20Programmers%20are%20losing%20our%20jobs%20very%20soon.jpeg)

-> TL;DR: You are going to loose your job sooner or later
+*Are you a declarative programmer or a ‘close to the machine’ one ?*

-## Are you a declarative programmer or a ‘close to the machine’ one ?
+> TL;DR: You are going to lose your job sooner or later

 if you are on the second group you are going to lose your job very soon.